-Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Corporation's credit risk is primarily attributable to cash and accounts receivable.
-The Corporation maintains its cash accounts in high quality financial institutions.
-At various times, the Corporation's cash in bank balances may exceed the federally insured limits.
+Credit risk is the risk of financial loss associated with a counterparty's inability to fulfill its payment obligations.
+The Company's credit risk is primarily attributable to cash and accounts receivable.
+All domestic and international banking relationships are selected by senior management.
+The Company maintains accounts in high quality financial institutions.
+At various times, the Company's bank balances may exceed the federally or provincially insured limits.